daneden/daneden.me/styleguide/index.md

 	1. This is a second-level numbered list item
 3. Numbered lists, like bulleted lists, are not used particularly often on this site.

-{% image imgbleed 2015/08/oakland.jpg "This is an example image caption." %}
+{% figure imgbleed 2015/08/oakland.jpg "This is an example image caption." %}

 Images may take one of three forms; aligned (left or right), centered, or enlarged, as seen above.
 Captions are encouraged, but not required.